mantidproject/mantid/docs/source/algorithms/IndirectILLReductionFWS-v1.rst

 .. testcode:: ExFixedWindowScans

-    out = IndirectILLFixedWindowScans(Run='143718')
+    ws = IndirectILLReductionFWS(Run='083072:083077')
-    print "out now refers to a group workspace, which is called %s" % out.getName() print "it contains %d item, one for each energy transfer" % out.size()
+    print "Result is now a WorkspaceGroup, which has %d workspaces, one per each energy value" % ws.getNumberOfEntries() print "first item, called %s corresponds to energy value of %s" % \
+    (ws.getItem(0).getName(),ws.getItem(0).getName().split('_')[1])
+    print "it has %d histograms and %d bins, one per each temperature" % \
+    (ws.getItem(0).getNumberHistograms(),ws.getItem(0).blocksize())

 Output:

 .. testoutput:: ExFixedWindowScans

-    out now refers to a group workspace, which is called out it contains 1 item, one for each energy transfer
+    Result is now a WorkspaceGroup, which has 3 workspaces, one per each energy value first item, called ws_0.0 corresponds to energy value of 0.0 it has 18 histograms and 2 bins, one per each temperature

 .. categories::